logue/vite-vue2-vuetify-ts-starter/README.md

 Vuetify3 version is [here](https://github.com/logue/vite-vuetify-ts-starter).

-## Checklist

-When you use this template, try follow the checklist to update your info properly

-- [ ] Change the author name in `LICENSE` and package.json.
-- [ ] Change the favicon in `public`
-- [ ] Remove the `.github` folder which contains the funding info
-- [ ] Clean up the READMEs and remove routes

 ## Description

 This template is for using Vue2 with TypeScript in Vite.
 Includes [vue-router](https://router.vuejs.org/) and [Vuex](https://vuex.vuejs.org/).